Last Will and Testament

 We know that leaving a gift in your will is a big decision, and that family and loved ones must come first.
-But all gifts make a huge difference to ME Research UK.
+But with a gift in your will, you can leave a legacy of hope to the next generation.

 How to help

-Including ME Research UK in your Will is a straightforward and easy way to support our drive to fund more biomedical research.
-The simplest method is to include ME Research UK in your Will when it is first drawn up.
-However, if you already have a Will it can be amended by the addition of a ‘Codicil’.
-We strongly suggest that you seek advice from your legal advisor.
+Including ME Research UK in your Will is a simple and meaningful way to support vital biomedical research.
+The easiest approach is to include us when your Will is first drawn up.

 What information will I need?